-Built-in extensions are enabled by default, but can be easily disabled in the extensions.builtin subsection of the deploy/cr.yaml configuration file.
-To disable a built-in extension, you need to explicitly set the apporpriate option to false.
-Enabling means setting the option to true or simply omitting it:
+Built-in extensions can be easily enabled or disabled in the extensions.builtin subsection of the deploy/cr.yaml configuration file.
+To disable a built-in extension, you need to explicitly set the appropriate option to false.
+Enabling means setting the option to true.
+Check the deploy/cr.yaml anifest to find out which built-in extensions are enabled by default.

 '''

 extensions:

 ...

 builtin:

-pg_stat_monitor: false
+pg_stat_monitor: true

+pg_audit: true

-pg_audit: false
+pgvector: false

 '''